aneldanza/educational-video-player-fullstack/README.md

     Ensure you have Node.js and npm installed.
 You can download them from [here](https://nodejs.org/).

 2. **Install frontend dependencies**
-    In the project directory, open new tab in your terminal and run command:
+    Open a new terminal tab in the project directory and run:
     ```bash
     npm install
     ```